Test Centre Incidents

-Once a request has been submitted, your case will be investigated by Pearson VUE and the outcome reported back to you by email within 5 working days.
+Once a request has been submitted, your case will be investigated by Pearson VUE and the outcome reported back to you by email within 5 business days.

-If you have not received an email after 5 working days, please contact Pearson VUE Customer Services and quote the incident case number to obtain an update on an investigation.
+If you have not received an email after 5 business days, please contact Pearson VUE Customer Services and quote the incident case number to obtain an update on an investigation.